Apurwa599/Retail-Marketing-A-B-Testing-Analysis-Project/README.md

 These visualizations help identify trends, patterns, and relationships within the dataset.

 ### Hypothesis Testing
 Hypothesis testing was performed to determine whether there is a statistically significant difference between the Ad group and PSA group.

-Hypotheses
-Null Hypothesis (H0): There is no significant difference between the Ad and PSA groups.
+- Null Hypothesis (H0): There is no significant difference between the Ad and PSA groups.
-Alternative Hypothesis (H1): There is a significant difference between the Ad and PSA groups.
+- Alternative Hypothesis (H1): There is a significant difference between the Ad and PSA groups.

 The analysis showed that the p-value was less than 0.05, leading to the rejection of the null hypothesis.

-This indicates that advertisements significantly impact customer conversions.

 Machine Learning Model